chonkie-inc/catsu/README.md

 - Most clients lack basic features like retry logic, proper error handling, and usage tracking
 - There's no single source of truth for model metadata, pricing, or capabilities

-**Mimie fixes this.** It's a lightweight, unified client built specifically for embeddings with:
+**Catsu fixes this.** It's a lightweight, unified client built specifically for embeddings with:

 🎯 A clean, consistent API across all providers </br>
 🔄 Built-in retry logic with exponential backoff </br>